Signaling Games for Log-Concave Distributions: Number of Bins and Properties of Equilibria: Introduction

 The existence of multiple quantized equilibria necessitates a theory to specify which equilibrium point is the solution of a given game.
-Two different approaches are taken to achieve a unique equilibrium.
+Two different approaches can be taken to achieve a unique equilibrium.
 One of them reduces the multiplicity of equilibria by requiring that off-the-equilibrium-path beliefs satisfy an additional restriction (e.g., by shrinking the set of players' rational choices) \cite{eqSelectionRefinement}, \cite{sobelSignal}.
 As introduced in \cite{eqSelectionBook}, the other approach presents a theory that selects a unique equilibrium point for each finite game as its solution; i.e., one and only one equilibrium points out of the set of all equilibrium points of this kind (e.g., see \cite{eqSelectionSignaling} for the application).
-Our results facilitate the equilibrium selection problem for the signaling game setup with log-concave sources by showing that an equilibrium with more bins is more desirable for both of the players.
-In other words, the equilibrium selection problem reduces to selecting an equilibrium with a large number of bins whenever it is feasible.
-In that respect, whether there exists an upper bound on the number of bins is an important issue, which is also addressed in this paper.
+Our results have implications on an equilibrium selection criterion known as payoff dominant equilibria \cite{eqSelectionBook}.
+In particular, we show that for the signaling game setup with log-concave sources and quadratic cost structure, an equilibrium with more bins is more informative since an equilibrium with more bins leads to reduced expected costs for both of the players.
+The work \cite{SobelSelectionEconometrica08} introduces the notion of no incentive to separate (NITS) condition for selection among multiple equilibria for general cheap talk problems where they associate a special meaning to the smallest source realization in certain applications in economics.